ajayvijay9929/productapp/README.md

 like product name,product desc. and product price. it is made by using  spring-mvc and hibernate and database-MySql

-## this page is display all product
+## this page is displaying all product
 ![image](https://github.com/ajayvijay9929/productapp/assets/120326151/0058b0ad-b68c-43b6-85a2-afedf1f98f84)

 ## page for add product